 Skip to main content

-The Big Read 2021 shortlist, drawn from books recommended by students and staff, was comprised of a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.
+The Big Read 2021 shortlist, drawn from books recommended by students and staff, comprised a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.

 The winning title was The Private Joys of Nnenna Maloney by Okechukwu Nzelu.
 All the titles on the 2021 shortlist were excellent books, but Okechukwu Nzelu's descriptions of a young girl learning more about her own identity, while taking the next step towards university, resonated with Kingston students and staff alike.